Smooth newt: Diet, predators and parasites

-Smooth newts, including the larvae, are unselective carnivores, feeding mainly on diverse invertebrates such as earthworms, snails, slugs, bivalves, spiders, ticks, mites, springtails or insects and insect larvae, or smaller plankton.
-Cannibalism also occurs, mainly by preying on eggs of its own species.
-Various predators eat smooth newts, including waterbirds, snakes and frogs, but also larger newts such as the northern crested newt.
+Smooth newts, including their larvae, are unselective carnivores that feed mainly on diverse invertebrates such as earthworms, snails, slugs, bivalves, spiders, ticks, mites, springtails or insects and insect larvae, as well as smaller plankton.
+Cannibalism also occurs, primarily through the predation of eggs of their own species.
+Various predators eat smooth newts, including waterbirds, badgers, snakes, monitor lizards and frogs, but also larger newts such as the northern crested newt.

 Various pathogens and parasites have been found to infect smooth newts, including ranaviruses, a picornavirus, various protozoans, trematodes (of which Parastrigea robusta was found to cause the local decline of a population in Germany) and at least 31 species of helminths.

 Threats and conservation

 The smooth newt is common over much of its range.
-The IUCN, in 2008, assessed its threat status as Least Concern and found no general decline in populations.
-This assessment included subspecies now recognised as separate species (see section Taxonomy above) and needs updating.
-Despite the overall low concern, the smooth newt is listed in some national red lists, e.g. in Switzerland, the Czech Republic, and the Netherlands.
+In 2008, the IUCN, assessed its threat status as Least Concern and found no general decline in populations.
+However, this assessment included subspecies that are now recognised as separate species (see section Taxonomy above) and it therefore needs updating.
+Despite the overall low level of concern, the smooth newt is now listed on some national red lists, e.g. in Switzerland, the Czech Republic, and the Netherlands.
 Like all amphibians, it is also listed as protected species in the Berne Convention (Appendix III).
 Disturbance, capture, killing and trade are prohibited in Ireland under the Wildlife Act 1976, and trade in the UK under the Wildlife and Countryside Act 1981.

-Threats to smooth newts are similar to those affecting other amphibians.
-They include especially the loss of breeding ponds through destruction or introduction of fish, and the fragmentation of population through roads.
+The threats facing smooth newts are similar to those affecting other amphibians.
+These include the loss of breeding ponds due to destruction or the introduction of fish, as well as the fragmentation of population caused by roads.
 Secondary habitats can help sustain the species, e.g. former gravel pits or quarries left open.
 The value of artificial water bodies as habitat can be improved when nearby hiding structures like stones or wood are added on land.
 Garden ponds are readily colonised if they are sun-exposed, have abundant water plants, no fish, and nearby hiding structures.
 Artificial hibernation sites ("newt hotels") were readily used in a study in Norway, especially by juveniles.

-To mark and track individuals and monitor populations, researchers have often amputated phalanges of fingers and toes but these re-grow quickly; a safer and less harmful alternative is recording the individual belly patterns through photography.
+To mark and track individuals and monitor populations, researchers have often amputated phalanges of fingers and toes but these grow back quickly.
+A safer and less harmful approach is to record the unique patterns on the underside of the animals' bellies through photography.
 Researchers have also developed genetic methods based on microsatellite distribution to assess patterns of genetic diversity.

 Captivity

-Smooth newts can be kept in captivity, but must come from a legal source under the applicable legislation given their protected status (see above).
-They need a land and water phase, with hibernation for two to three months at 5–10 C. The juveniles remain terrestrial and will only return to water at maturity.
-Individuals have reached ages of 4–8, exceptionally up to 20 years, in captivity.
+Smooth newts can be kept in captivity, but they must come from a legal source in accordance with the relevant legislation due to their protected status (see above).
+They require both a land and water phase, and hibernate for two to three months at 5–10 C. Juveniles remain terrestrial and will only return to water at maturity.
+In captivity, individuals have been known to live to ages of 4–8, and exceptionally up to 20 years.